ash-sxn/GSoC-2023-docker-based-quickstart/04_python_tutorial/README.md

     }
   ```
   - Save your `Jenkinsfile`

   - run the commands `git add .` to add the Jenkinsfile to the staging then run `git commit -m "Add initial Jenkinsfile"` to commit the changes, then run `git push origin master` to push the changes to you forked repo
   - Go to Jenkins, log in and click create new jobs under Welcome to Jenkins!
   - In the Enter an item name field, specify the name for your new Multibranch Pipeline project (e.g. simple-python-pyinstaller-app).
   - Scroll down and click Multibranch Pipeline, then click OK at the end of the page.
   - Click on the Add source in the branch Sources section below discription
   - Select Git and paste the link of your forked repo of the simple-python-pyinstaller-app in project Repository. it will look something like this `https://github.com/<username>/simple-python-pyinstaller-app.git` (replace `<username>` with your github username)
   - Click Save at the bottom to save your new Multibranch Pipeline project.
 You’re now ready to begin.

-  - It will automatically scan for all the branches in your repo It'll search for `master` branch in `simple-python-pyinstaller-app` and start building from the jenkinsfile you pushed in the repo click on the Status section to see.
+  - It will automatically scan for all the branches in your repo It'll search for `master` branch in `simple-python-pyinstaller-app` and start building from the jenkinsfile you pushed in the repo click on the Status section to see
   - click on the `master`(branch name of your repo) to see if your build was sucessfull or not.
 - [Add a test stage to your Pipeline](https://www.jenkins.io/doc/tutorials/build-a-python-app-with-pyinstaller/#add-a-test-stage-to-your-pipeline)
   - Again open your Jenkinsfile and Copy and paste the following Declarative Pipeline syntax under the Build stage of your Jenkinsfile and save the file

         stage('Test') {